CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

 ### Collaborators
-Player, Enemy, Defender
+GameCharacter

 ---

-# `abstract class GameCharacter`
+# `class GameCharacter implements WorldEntity`

 ### Responsibilities
+* Instantiates character objects such as Player, Defender, Enemy and Tower
+  * Position: Attribute, double[x,y], continuous coordinates for where the character is located
+  * Shape: Attribute, the outline of the entity
+  * Kind: Attribute, determine if Player, Defender, Enemy or Tower
   * Health: Attribute, int, denotes the total amount of health the individual has
-* Position: Attribute, array with x, y, where on the map the IC is currently located
   * Inventory: Attribute, ArrayList, items currently being held
   * Level: Attribute, the level of the GameCharacter

 ### Collaborators
-Player, Enemy, Defender

----

-# `class Player extends GameCharacter implements DamageableCollidable`

-### Responsibilities
-* represents the `GameCharacter` controlled by the player

-### Collaborators
-Player, Enemy, Defender, Collidable, GameCharacter

----

-# `class Enemy extends GameCharacter implements DamageableCollidable`

-### Responsibilities
-* represents enemy GameCharacters which attack the Player's castle and defenders

-### Collaborators
-GameCharacter, Player, Defender, Map, DamageableCollidable

----

-# `class Defender extends GameCharacter`

-### Responsibilities
-* represents friendly GameCharacters which attack enemies

-### Collaborators
-GameCharacter, Player, Enemy, Map, DamageableCollidable
+WorldEntity, game.World, Map

 ---